 It was the hippie era, and I bought some hash and a pipe and went walking in the town.
 I entered a woods to smoke.
 I was flying higher than the Hindenberg zeppelin!
 There was a tree in front of me, and I began talking to it.
 I was calling it by name: "Edgar!
 Edgar!"
 Why Edgar, I never knew.

 I left the woods and walked along the road.
 I had recently seen a movie on the base: Funny Girl.
 A van passed!
 The driver was Barbara Streisand!
 She had a shawl around her neck, and it was blowing behind.

 I was 24 in 1970, a perfect age for Vietnam.
 Somehow, I was meant to go to Germany.
-I had taken 2 semesters of German in college.
+I had written a paper in college called "Bismark and the Unification of Germany."
+I had taken 2 semesters of German.
 There was the Elvis connection in addition to Agnetha.
 I recall standing in formation at Fort Knox when the orders were passed out.
 I looked at mine.
-It said Germany.
+It said Germany!
 What a relief!

 German archaeologist Heinrich Schliemann discovered Troy in 1870.
 He excavated at Mycenae in 1876.